kuklaph/cascade-cms-api/README.md

 });
 ```

 A built in retry is offered for the Nodejs version.
 The default allotted timeout time is `30` seconds.
 You can adjust whether or not to use a retry (the default is `true`) per request method as an optional parameter.
-If you want to update the timeout time, you can pass in an optional `timeout` parameter when initiating `CascadeAPI`.
+If you want to update the timeout time, you can pass in an optional `timeout` parameter when instantiating `CascadeAPI`.

-The Nodejs version also comes with an option to use `fetch` rather than `axios` in case you want to use this in something like a Chrome Extension.
-You would just need to swap the commented lines in `main.js`.